earthjasonlin/TinyEurocat/README.md

 ## Features
  - Current altitude, Cleared altitude and current speed in metric
- - show nohing when cleared altitude is not assigned instead of 0 or crz altitude
+ - show nohing when cleared altitude is 0

 ## Changlog